xtrinch/esp-weather-station/README.md

 ![Image](https://github.com/xtrinch/esp-weather-station/blob/master/images/image.jpg)

+## Components and prerequisites

+- ESP32 or ESP8266
+- TFT screen
+- An account on OpenWeatherMap, to get the API key
+- An account on IotFreezer and some sensor data uploaded to it

 ## Usage

 Make sure to clone with `git clone --recursive REPO-URL` to make sure `ESP-make-easy` submodule is cloned along.